-When asked by a journalist for Forbes what inspired Little Sport Star, he explained, "When I became a parent, I wanted to make sporty toys which are fun, sporty, cute and packed with sensory features.
-No-one has ever done that before."
+When asked by a journalist for Forbes what inspired Little Sport Star, Nick explained, "When I became a parent, I wanted to make sporty toys for babies because no-one has ever done that before."

 Since creating Little Sport Star, their toys have featured in major publications such as Entrepreneur, Forbes, The Daily Telegraph, The Guardian, The Times.
 They have won awards with Mums.TV and The Dad Network and the annual Nursery Industry.